isyarharun/KSTTest/README.md

 3. Move to the build result with contains KST.exe
 4. Add file to the build result folder
 5. File name must be unsorted-names-list.txt
-4. Execute command using name-sorter ./unsorted-names-list.txt
+4. Execute command using `KST.exe name-sorter ./unsorted-names-list.txt`